maxharrison/secure-online-checkers/README.md

 By Max Harrison.

-first may need to install scotty `stack install scotty` run with `stack runghc src/Main.hs`
+first may need to install scotty `stack install scotty` to run, cd into src then `stack runghc Main.hs`